Philipst77/Philipst77/README.md

   _CLI tool built with Java and JDBC for library database management; complete CRUD functionality, SQL queries  and database normalization up to 3NF._

 - **AutoSeedBot**
-  _Autonomous eco-friendly robot designed for reforestation.
+  _Autonomous ecofriendly robot designed for reforestation.
 Implemented sunlight detection for navigation and automated seed distribution using custom-coded 3D-printed hardware._

 ---